r742davis/admarketplace-frontend/README.md

 # AdMarketplace Frontend

-This repository contains the frontend code for the AdMarketplace application, built using [Next.js](https://nextjs.org/).
+This repository contains the frontend code for my AdMarketplace assessment, built using [Next.js](https://nextjs.org/).
 The project implements a "Postr" app platform for managing and displaying posts with a scalable, modular frontend architecture.

 ## Table of Contents